Xena: Warrior Princess in popular culture: Shipping wars

 The Xena: Warrior Princess fandom often saw nasty "shipping wars" that turned especially intense due to spillover from real-life debates about same-sex sexuality and gay rights.

-Shortly after the 1995 debut of the action/fantasy series about a woman warrior seeking redemption for a dark past, fans started discussing the possibility of a relationship between Xena and her sidekick and best friend Gabrielle.
-Toward the end of the first season, the show's producers began to play to this perception by deliberately inserting usually humorous lesbian innuendo into some episodes.
+Shortly after its 1995 debut, fans started discussing the possibility of a relationship between Xena and her sidekick and best friend Gabrielle.
+Toward the end of the first season, the show's writers began to play to this perception by deliberately inserting usually humorous lesbian innuendo into some episodes.
 The show acquired a cult following in the lesbian community.
 However, Xena had a number of male love interests as well, and from the first season she had an adversarial but sexually charged dynamic with Ares, the God of War, who frequently tried to win her over as his "Warrior Queen."

-In a 10-year retrospective of the show in Salon.com, journalist Cathy Young wrote:
+In a ten-year retrospective of the show in Salon.com, journalist Cathy Young wrote:

 In 2000, during the airing of the controversial fifth season, the intensity and sometimes nastiness of the "shipping wars" in the Xena fandom was chronicled (from a non-subtexter's point of view) by Australian artist Nancy Lorenz in an article titled "The Discrimination in the Xenaverse" in the online Xenaverse magazine Whoosh! and the flood of the letters it generated in response.

-The wars did not abate after the series came to an end in 2001.
+The wars did not abate after the series ended in 2001.
 In January 2003, Lucy Lawless, the star of Xena: Warrior Princess, told Lesbian News magazine that after watching the series finale (in which Gabrielle revived Xena with a mouth-to-mouth water transfer filmed to look like a full kiss) she had come to believe that Xena and Gabrielle's relationship was "definitely gay."

 In March 2005, one-time Xena screenwriter Katherine Fugate, an outspoken supporter of the Xena/Gabrielle pairing, posted a statement on her website appealing for tolerance in the fandom: